preludeinc/capstone-symposium-dec-2024/README.md

 ## Information and Computer Systems (ICS) Capstone Symposium Website

 Made by a small team of Camosun Students, for the Dec 2024 Capstone Symposium :partying_face:
+Created based on sponsor, classmate, and faculty requests, and was used to promote the Symposium and provide access to event registration.

 <details>
 <summary>Made with:</summary>